 If you’re feeling discontented in your teaching career, you don’t have to keep pushing through.
 There are several career paths you can choose from by leveraging the transferable skills you’ve developed in your career so far.

-Here are some new career paths available to former teachers based on desirable skills requirements.
+These are some new career paths available to former teachers based on desirable skills requirements.
+We’ll dive into a bit more detail below.

 EdTech Professional